skarab42/htms-js/packages/htms-js/readme.md

 ## HTMS attributes

+> You can omit the `data-` prefix, though using it is more in line with standard HTML practices.

 ### Scoped modules (`data-htms-module`)

 HTMS supports scoped modules, meaning tasks can resolve from different modules depending on context.
 You can nest modules and HTMS will pick the right scope for each placeholder.